 - Instrument pitting/corrosion/staining

 - Reduced detergent performance

 - Biofilm formation/increased microbial & endotoxin load

-These issues can translate to costly rework, replacement costs, and increased risk such as:
+Contantaminant related issues can negatively effect the performance of sterile processing equipment.
+This translates to costly rework, replacement costs, and increased risk such as:

 - Repeat loads/cycles